11 Ways to Transform Your Bathroom Into a Bathhouse

-Ferns not only make any space look extra-lush and verdant—they also thrive in high humidity, so they’re practically made for nestling close to your shower.
-Consider the Bird’s Nest variety a playful alternative to a more expected Boston fern.
+Ferns not only make any space look extra-lush and verdant, they also thrive in high humidity, so they’re practically made for nestling close to your shower.
+Consider the bird’s nest fern a playful alternative to a more expected Boston variety.

 This shower gel from Bathing Culture not only comes in a pretty refillable glass jar, but it’s also formulated to smell like you’re taking a soak in a natural spring surrounded by plenty of lush woods.
 That’s enough to make a five-minute rinse feel a little more special.

 A canvas shower curtain looks and feels substantial.
 Invest in one you love—after all, it’s the focal point of your bathroom.
-This graphic option from Quiet Town is upcycled, and it’s finished with cotton binding—so it looks nice on the inside, too.
+This graphic option from Quiet Town is upcycled and finished with cotton binding, so it looks nice on the inside, too.

-Your bath mat is likely to get worn out faster than other textiles in your home, so swap it with a sturdy (yet soft) cotton option.
-The pebble-like weave of this one from Coyuchi helps it to absorb puddles in a cinch.
+Your bath mat is likely to get worn out faster than other textiles in your home, so swap it with something sturdier.

 Earrings, watches, jewelry, hair ties—they all need someplace to go before you hop under the showerhead.
 Keep things tidy (and at no risk of accidentally falling down the drain) with the help of a few small storage dishes, like these from Hay.

-A high-quality, fluffy towel is essential for a calming post-bath or shower experience—and Dusen Dusen’s new collection of reversible ones are far more exciting than your typical all-white affair.
+A high-quality, fluffy towel is essential for a calming post-bath or -shower experience.

 We’ve said it before and we’ll say it again—shower hooks are the earrings of the bathroom.
 At just $10, these gold options from Hearth & Hand With Magnolia are a small price for the major difference they’ll make.